wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 see the Installation and Configuration sections of the [collector repo](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes) for our original, more established processes.

+Logs support is currently in Beta.
+To enable or disable log support, please update the custom resource config under "logging".

 # Overview of Wavefront Operator for Kubernetes